July 8, 2020

 - Effective March 22, the Government of India suspended all international flights arriving and departing from India for at least one week.

-- Prime Minister Modi announced a public curfew on March 22 from 7:00am to 9:00pm.
-On March 24, the curfew was extended until April 15.
+- Prime Minister Modi announced a public curfew on March 22 from 7:00 am to 9:00 pm.
+On May 1, the curfew was extended until May 18.
 For the complete guidelines on restrictions, visit the Ministry of Home Affairs webpage, and consult “Guidelines.”
-The restrictions include:

 - On March 16, 2020 the Government of India expanded compulsory quarantine for passengers coming from or transiting through UAE, Qatar, Oman, and Kuwait.
 Fourteen-day mandatory quarantine also applies to passengers from China, Italy, Iran, Republic of Korea, France, Spain, and Germany.